How to Become Accredited Through CAPS

 Accreditation steps at a glance:

-The Formal Application marks the official enrollment of a law enforcement agency into the CAPS Accreditation Program.
-After the application and program fee are submitted to the CAPS Program, CAPS staff will review, and when accepted, the agency formally enters the two-year initial self-assessment phase, a critical period of internal review and documentation.
+The Formal Application marks the official registration of a law enforcement agency into the CAPS Accreditation Program.
+CAPS Staff will review all applications, and if accepted, the agency will be enrolled in the next enrollment cycle.
+At the start of the enrollment cycle, the agency formally enters the two-year initial self-assessment phase, a critical period of internal review and documentation.

 3. Self-Assessment Phase